2002 Pacific typhoon season: Severe Tropical Storm Kammuri (Lagalag)

 A large monsoonal system persisted toward the end of July 2002 near the Philippines.
 On August 2, a tropical depression formed off the northwest coast of Luzon and moved west-northwestward.
 Late on August 3, it intensified into Tropical Storm Kammuri off the coast of Hong Kong.
 A weakening ridge turned the storm northward toward the coast of China.
 Tropical Storm Kammuri made landfall late on August 4, after reaching peak winds of 100 km/h.
 The system dissipated over the mountainous coastline of eastern China and merged with a cold front on August 7.

 High rainfall from Kammuri affected large portions of China, particularly in Guangdong province where it moved ashore.
 In Hong Kong, the rains caused a landslide and damaged a road.
 Two dams were destroyed in Guangdong by the flooding, and 10 people were killed by a landslide.
 Throughout the province, over 100,000 people had to evacuate due to flooding, and after 6,810 houses were destroyed.
 The floods damaged roads, railroads, and tunnels, and left power and water outages across the region.
 Rainfall was beneficial in alleviating drought conditions in Guangdong, although further inland the rains occurred after months of deadly flooding.
 In Hunan Province, the storm's remnants merged with a cold front and destroyed 12,400 houses.
 Across its path, the floods damaged or destroyed 245,000 houses, and destroyed about 60 ha of crop fields.
 Kammuri and its remnants killed 153 people, and damage was estimated at $509 million (¥4.219 billion CNY).

+Tropical Depression 17W

+On August 3, a small circulation was located just off the southeast coast of Japan, which later developed an area of convection over it.
+The JTWC initiated advisories on Tropical Depression 17W at 06:00 UTC on August 5, describing the system as a "midget cyclone".
+A mid-level ridge to the southeast steered the depression eastward away from Japan.
+Unfavorable conditions caused weakening, and the JTWC discontinued advisories six hours after its first warning.